Sohil Vaidya

+Sohil Vaidya is an Indian writer and film director.
+He is winner of 70th National Film Awards and Grand Prix at Melbourne International Film Festival for his film Murmurs of the Jungle.
+He is recipient of DGA student Award for his USC thesis film Difficult People.
+His films have screened at festivals worldwide including Rotterdam,Chicago, Raindance, Melbourne, International Film Festival India, Palm Springs, Flickers Rhode Island International Film Festival, LA Asian Pacific etc.

 Early life and education

 Vaidya was born in Pune, India.
 He attended Nutan Marathi Vidyalaya's School and Junior College.
 He later attended Sinhagad College of Science where he did Master's in Computer Science.
 During this time he got interested in cinema.
-He started watching films at National Film Archive of India and developed liking for Stanley Kubrick, Paul Thomas Anderson, Yasujiro Ozu, Wong Kar Wai and Satyajit Ray.
+He started watching films at National Film Archive of India and developed liking for Stanley Kubrick, Paul Thomas Anderson, Yasujiro Ozu, and Satyajit Ray.
 He subsequently was selected for University of Southern California School of Cinematic Arts where he did his MFA in Film Production with focus on writing and directing.
 At USC Sohil received James Bridges Directing Scholarship and Edward Thomas Troutner Cinematography Scholarship.

 Films

 Murmurs of the Jungle

 Murmurs of the Jungle had its world premiere at 52nd International Film Festival of India in Indian Panorama for Non-Feature Films.
 It had its International Premiere at 51st International Film Festival Rotterdam.
 It won the Best Short Award at National Film Development Corporation's Film Bazaar.
 It was subsequently screened at Chicago, Raindance, Camden, 49th Athens International Film + Video Festival and the 16th SiGNs Film Festival, Kerala, India in Documentary Focus Section.